Communications + Arts

 Most careers related to Communications + Arts can begin with a foundation in a number of different educational areas.
 Based on your Self-Assessment of interests, personality, strengths, and values, consider a major or minor at UCSB that relates to your goals.

-Here are a few academic programs at UCSB that offer majors and minors to help you prepare for a career in Communications + Arts:
+Here are a few academic programs at UCSB to consider that offer majors and minors to help you prepare for a career in Communications + Arts:

 Learn More